stfnh/bb-clear-smart-fhir/README.md

 ## Run the app using SMART App Launcher

+- I had problems with Firefox, try using Chrome if you run into any problems.

 1. Go to http://launch.smarthealthit.org/
 2. Leave all settings as they are (FHIR Version R4).
 3. At the bottom of the page, set the App Launch Url to: `https://stfnh.github.io/bb-clear-smart-fhir/launch.html`